mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 - 500 MB to 1.5 GB free RAM dedicated for running mars-sim

-- 64-bit Oracle Java 8 (JRE or JDK 8u71 and higher) OR OpenJDK 8u71 with OpenJFX in linux
+- 64-bit Oracle Java 8 (JRE or JDK) 8u77 and higher
+  or OpenJDK with OpenJFX

 ---------------------------------------------------------------------

 ** Installation **

-- This Java application requires the latest 64-bit Java Runtime Environment (JRE), OpenJDK 8 with OpenJFX, or Java SE Development Kit (JDK) version 8.

-- The latest JVM can be freely downloaded from Oracle at: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+- The latest Oracle Java VM can be freely downloaded from http://www.oracle.com/technetwork/java/javase/downloads/index.html

 ---------------------------------------------------------------------